JSeuma/RAG_assistant/README.md

 EXECUTE
 Important: the model for embedding and answer generation are OpenAI.
-Create a .env file containing the `OPENAI_API_KEY` To execute the application from stremlit (still not working, need some adjustments):
+Create a .env file containing the `OPENAI_API_KEY` To install the required libraries run the command: `pip install -r requirements` To execute the application from stremlit (still not working, need some adjustments):

 `streamlit run app.py`